nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 services, in separate security server.
 * Toolkit access to configured security servers.

+**NOTE when using X-Road Security Server Sidecar Slim version, all the Toolkit functionality will remain working, but the timestamping service will not be functional on the security server**

 #### 3.1.1 Toolkit access to security servers

 To be able to use the toolkit for configuring security server(s), one of the following access combinations